SyedMa3/eva8/S3/README.md

 ----------------------------------------------------------------
 ```

-As we can see, our parameters are < 20k.
+As we can see, our parameters are **< 20k**.

-One should also note that the estimated total size of our network is only 0.47 MB.
+One should also note that the estimated total size of our network is only **0.47 MB**.
 And we will see that this network predict with very high accuracy.
 The power of deep learning.

-## Training
+### Training

+Using the function `datasets.MNIST()` from `torchvision` we create a train and test dataloader with batch size set as 128.

+For training, we use:

+Optimiser: SGD with `lr=0.01` and `momentum=0.9`

+Loss: `Negative Log Likelihood`

+Then after training we can see in the logs, we achieved the accuracy of 99.4%.

+### Conclusion

+We got **99.4%** accuracy with **18530** parameters in **20** epochs.
+We can surely do better that too with less parameters but this is what I implemented as part of my learning process.